 CVE-2026-40291: CWE-269: Improper Privilege Management in chamilo chamilo-lms

 Chamilo LMS versions prior to 2.
 0. 0-RC.
 3 contain an improper privilege management vulnerability in the PUT /api/users/{id} endpoint.
-Authenticated users with the ROLE_STUDENT role can escalate their privileges to ROLE_ADMIN by modifying the roles field on their own user record due to insufficient authorization checks.
-This vulnerability allows full administrative control over the platform, including access to all courses, user data, grades, and administrative settings.
-The issue has been fixed in version 2.
+Authenticated users with the ROLE_STUDENT can escalate their privileges to ROLE_ADMIN by modifying the roles field on their own user record.
+This is due to insufficient authorization checks and the roles field being writable.
+Exploitation grants full administrative control over the platform, including access to all courses, user data, grades, and administrative settings.
+The vulnerability has been fixed in version 2.
 0. 0-RC.
-3.

 AI Analysis